darocha/blockapps-js/README.md

 ### Quick start

-See the `bulkQuery` sample dApp in the `examples/` directory for a complete, working example.
+See the `examples/` directory for more complete samples.
 Here are some snippets illustrating common operations.

 #### Query an account's balance